 Parents are advised by safety experts to always choose a 'firm' mattress to minimise the risk of sudden unexpected death in infancy (SUDI).
 But until very recently there was no agreed definition of 'firmness'.

 The good news is that there is now a standard test method for firmness, AS/NZS 8811.1:2013 Method 1: Sleep Surfaces – Test for firmness.
 However, it's not mandatory for cot mattress makers (or makers of any other infant sleep surface, such as a bassinet) to meet this standard.
 In recent years we've seen an increasing number of manufacturers claim compliance, but not always.
-This means consumers don't know whether a cot mattress is safe.
+This means consumers still don't know whether a cot mattress is safe.